SeyTi01/anilist-hide-uncommented-activity/README.md

   - `home` (Default: `true`): Set to `true` to run the script on the home feed.
 Set to `false` to exclude the home feed from processing.
   - `social` (Default: `true`): Set to `true` to run the script on social feeds.
 Set to `false` to exclude social feeds from processing.
   - `profile` (Default: `false`): Set to `false` to run the script on user profile feeds.
 Set to `false` to exclude profile feeds from processing.
+  - `guestHome` (Default: `false`): Set to `true` to run the script on the home feed for not logged-in users.
+Set to `false` to exclude the guest home feed from processing.

 ## Additional information